Roasted Sweet Potato Salad

 - Serve warm or at room temperature!

 *To keep this dairy free / vegan - omit the parmesan cheese and add additional salt to taste (since you're losing some from the parm).
+Or you can use your favorite non dairy parmesan.

 Adapted Williams Sonoma Eat Well Cookbook